-They will then use blunt dissection with a pair of Metz to go through the fascia.
-A lot of doctors use the Harmonic scalpel now for these surgeries.
-The strap muscles will be divided with the Harmonic, and under this, lies the thyroid.
+Next, the surgeon will use a pair of Metz to perform blunt dissection through the fascia.
+Some doctors prefer to use the Harmonic scalpel for this part of the surgery.
+The strap muscles will be divided with the Harmonic scalpel, revealing the thyroid gland.

-They will now spend a while dissecting some more, and may move to different retractors, such as small richardsons.
-Clips and ties may be used at this point to divide any structures.
+The surgeon will spend some time dissecting further, and may use different retractors, such as small Richardsons, to help expose the surgical site.
+Clips and ties may be used to divide any structures in the way.

-Once the thyroid is removed, a piece of thrombin mesh might be placed in the cavity to prevent any bleeding.
-Closure will occur in layers, and the skin may take a while to close, since the surgeon will be trying to avoid thick scarring.
+After the thyroid has been removed, a piece of thrombin mesh might be placed in the cavity to prevent bleeding.
+Closure of the incision will occur in layers, and the skin may take a while to close since the surgeon will be trying to avoid thick scarring.

 Tips and tricks